This guide will cover everything you need to know to build your own guitar amp speaker cabinet.

 Screw the jack plate to the back and install the jack.

 Note: I’m using a custom 3D-printed recessed jack plate as I wanted to be able to rest the cabinet against a wall.
-You can buy replacement Marshall recessed jack plates if you like this style.
+You can buy replacement Marshall recessed jack plates if you like this style or download the file to 3D print the one I designed here.

 Install the cabinet feet or castors and make sure you position them far enough from the edge to leave room for the corner pieces.